-Banding and/or braiding of mane or tail.
-Exception: Banding and/or braiding is prohibited in Ranch Riding and all Ranch Horse classes.
+Banding and/or braiding of mane or tail and use of artificial hair extensions and/ or tail weights.
+Exception: Banding and/or braiding and the use of artificial hair extensions and/or tail weights is prohibited in all Ranch Horse classes.